TostuU/TostuU/README.md

 ## 💻 Software Engineer in progress...

-Technologist in Analysis and Development of Information Systems.
+Currently studying Analysis and Development of Information Systems and building my path as a future Software Engineer.

-- Learning everything that I find fun and interesting
+🚀 Always learning things I find fun and exciting

-- Seeking best practices and practicing coding
+🧠 Passionate about best practices and writing clean code

-- Open to learn from anyone and anywhere
+🌍 Open to learning from anyone, anywhere

-- Studiying SWE
+📚 Constantly improving my SWE skills

-- Playing videogames!
+🎮 Gamer at heart — always down for a good challenge!

 <h3>🤝 &nbsp;Contact Me</h3>